-LEAs staged for any level of intervention in the PBMAS that are also rated IR in the state accountability system submit an integrated PBMAS/IR targeted improvement plan, along with progress reports, to TEA.
-The targeted improvement plan incorporates data findings, problem statements and root causes that address areas of low performance and program ineffectiveness identified in both the PBMAS and the state accountability system.
+The PBMAS district targeted improvement plan incorporates data findings, problem statements and root causes that address areas of low performance and program ineffectiveness identified in PBMAS.
 LEAs retain information used during the data analysis and needs assessment and only submit to TEA if requested.

-LEAs not rated IR, but staged for interventions in any program area at Stage 3 or 4, submit their targeted improvement plan and progress reports to TEA.
+LEAs staged for interventions in any program area at Stage 3 or 4, submit their targeted improvement plan to TEA via the Intervention, Stage, and Activity Manager (ISAM) application in the Texas Education Agency Login (TEAL).
 LEAs retain information used during the data analysis and needs assessment and only submit to TEA if requested.

-LEAs not rated IR, but staged for interventions in any program area at Stage 1 or 2, develop their targeted improvement plan and retain it and supporting documentation locally.
+LEAs staged for interventions in any program area at Stage 1 or 2, develop their targeted improvement plan and retain it and supporting documentation locally.